Inveracity/python-grpc-betterproto-quart/README.md

 ```

 The webserver asks the recommendations service for book recommendations in the "mystery" category and shows them in the browser.

+## Known issues

+- Betterproto version 2.0.0b2 does not generate the base class in order for the grpc server to start, this is solved by downloading the `master` branch of betterproto and copying it in to the virtual environment that pipenv generates.
+Hopefully this is fixed in 2.0.0b3

 ## Resources